zehuac/Neural-Style-Transfer-based-on-CNN/README.md

 ### Neural Style Transfer
-This is a Tensorflow implementation for several techniques in the following papar:
+This is a Tensorflow implementation for several techniques in the following papars:

 ["A Neural Algorithm of Artistic Style"](https://arxiv.org/pdf/1508.06576.pdf) by Leon A. Gatys, Alexander S. Ecker, Matthias Bethge